Illya-Maznitskiy/job-notifier/README.md

 ## Description
-Sends recent, relevant job listings from top platforms via Telegram or email.
+Fetches the latest jobs from top platforms and sends them directly to your Telegram

 ## Technologies Used
 - Python
+- FastAPI
 - Playwright
 - Aiogram
 - Smtplib